 “Hillary!
-Why must you leave me???”….Ok, so perhaps Hillary Clinton didn’t visit us on our winter ascent of Mt.
+Why must you leave me???”….Ok, gastritis so perhaps Hillary Clinton didn’t visit us on our winter ascent of Mt.
 Whitney last weekend.
-After all, she is probably busy campaigning in South Carolina or something, maybe it was just the effects of altitude and exhaustion wearing away at my consciousness.
+After all, life she is probably busy campaigning in South Carolina or something, see maybe it was just the effects of altitude and exhaustion wearing away at my consciousness.

 Nate and I tried to drive to Whitney Portal on Friday night but only managed to make it ~0.5 miles past the road closed sign before the snow and ice on the road became too much for my X-terra to handle.
 Not knowing exactly how far we had to go before the portal we went to sleep and just walked up the road in the morning.
 After a few hours of restless sleep, at 4:30AM, we departed our parking spot at 6,500 ft elevation and headed up the road.
 Our goal: Iceberg Lake (12,600 ft).

 Everything seemed to be going fine as the mostly consolidated snow along with our rented snow shoes allowed for fairly quick progress.
 By 9:30 AM we were at Lower Boy Scout Lake and by around 11AM we were at UBSL.
 This is where the trouble for me began.
 As we ascended the slope above UBSL I was constantly short of breath and I had pretty bad nauseousness and headache.
-At one point I remember leaning over my hiking pole trying to catch my breath with my eyes closed and drifting away dreaming of Hillary.
-It was then that Nate called back from 100 ft further on the trail and, seeing me in my pitiful state, announced that perhaps we should take a break.

 We determined that the snow was too steep for our snow shoes and after donning our crampons and ice axes we frontpointed up to Iceberg Lake.
-We set up camp and I jumped into my sleeping bag trying to catch a few Zs to rid myself of my altitude headache while Nate prepared some dinner and water for us.

 Shay was leaning half into the tent for an inordinate amount of time, arranging the pads and sleeping bags, or so I figured.
 I was wondering what the hell was taking so long and found him asleep with his face on a pad and his ass in the air outside the tent.